 In the recent decision of Southern Cross Computer Systems Pty Ltd v Palmer (No 2) VSC 460, the Victorian Supreme Court stopped an IT specialist (the employee) from working for a competitor after it found a four year restraint period imposed on the employee to be reasonable.
 To sell his 40% shareholding in the company – Southern Cross Computer Systems (Southern Cross) – the employee had entered into a sale agreement which included the restraint clause in question.
-After some dispute as to the interpretation and scope of the restraint clause, McDonald J found that it afforded no more than reasonable protection of the purchaser’s goodwill in the business attributable to the shareholding.
+After some dispute as to the interpretation and scope of the restraint clause, Justice McDonald found that it afforded no more than reasonable protection of the purchaser’s goodwill in the business attributable to the shareholding.
 This article will examine how the Court construed the clause in the context of the sale agreement and how the four year restraint period was found to be reasonable.

-Meanwhile, Mr Palmer had been working one day per week for a competitor, Blue Connections, for several months before he entered into the Agreement, receiving $5000 a month for his services.
+Meanwhile, the employee had been working one day per week for a competitor, Blue Connections, for several months before he entered into the Agreement, receiving $5000 a month for his services.
 On 27 June 2017, Southern Cross and Ingenio sought an interlocutory injunction restraining Mr Palmer from working for Blue Connections, which the Court granted.
 On 27 July 2017, the plaintiffs sought orders extending that restraint to the four year period provided in the Agreement.

 The restraint clause